 Recovering Your Intangible Losses

 The second type of damages is called “non-economic damages.”
 These will reimburse you for your loved one’s and your family’s suffering.
 As a result, they are often harder to quantify.
-Examples of non-economic damages include:
+Also, they’re limited in New York wrongful death claims.

 At Morelli Law Firm, we serve clients throughout the mid-Atlantic states, including areas like Long Beach, New York.
 In one case, we were able to recover millions for the relatives of a man struck and killed by a bus.